sgrazys/Bankist/README.md

 -   user: js PIN: 1111
 -   user: jd PIN: 2222
--   user: stw PIN: 3333
--   user: ss PIN: 4444

 ### 💸 Transfer money from one account to other

 -   You can send money only to exsiting user.
--   Choose user's username (js / jd / stw / ss) to send money.
+-   Choose user's username (js / jd ) to send money.

 ## 🎯 Project features/goals